IUSCA/bioloop/api/README.md

 ## Request Validation

 Uses [express-validator](https://express-validator.github.io/docs/) to validate if the request query, params, or the body is of the expected format and has acceptable values.
-This module helps to write declarative code that reduces repeated spagetti safety checking code inside the route handler.
-The route can now safely assume that all required properties/keys of `req.params`, `req.query`, or `req.body` are present and have sensible values.
+This module helps to write declarative code that reduces repeatitive Spaghetti safety checking code inside the route handler.
+The route can now confidently presume that all of the required properties/keys of `req.params`, `req.query`, or `req.body` exist and have appropriate values and optional keys set to default values.

 Using the [`validate`](middleware/validators.js) higher order function, the error checking code is factored out from the route specific middleware functions.